-NOTE that inventions should follow the engineering design process.
-If you are doing an invention and have questions, please let us know!

-- 5. Here are some criteria by which your projects will be judged: - a.
+- 1. Turn in your Project Selection form - 2.
+Take a look at the Kingswood Science Fair Rules (Appendix I).
+After you have determined that your project idea will fit within the rules, you need to use the correct rubric for your project type (Experiment, Invention, Collection). - 3.
+Inventions should follow the engineering design process.
+If you are doing an invention and have questions, please let us know! - 4.
+Here are some criteria by which your projects will be judged.
+You can use these rubrics as a guide to complete all relevant parts of your project. - a.
 Experimental rubric (Appendix II) - b.
-Engineering and Invention rubric (Appendix III) - 6.
+Engineering and Invention rubric (Appendix III) - c.
+Collection rubric (Appendix IV) - 5.
 You will then need to work on your report and your poster. - a.
 Sample reports (Appendix IV and V) - b.
 Poster information (Appendix VI, VII, VIII)